General

 FLUSH PRIVILEGES;

-When the installation process is complete, open your browser and go to:http://your-server-ip/phpmyadmin
+When the installation process is complete, open the browser and go to http://tu-direccion-ip-del-servidor/phpmyadmin.
+Replace your-server-ip-address with the actual IP address of your server.

-The phpMyAdmin login page should look like this:
+The phpMyAdmin login page will look like this:

-If you don’t want to use the default phpMyAdmin account for security reasons, create a dedicated MySQL user with full privileges.
+If you don't want to use or work with the default phpMyAdmin user account, you can create a new one.

 sudo mysql -u root -p